Dhaval-Jain-867/rsm/README.md

 The project is intentionally implemented without relying on an existing blockchain framework.
 The goal is to understand how the major pieces of a blockchain work together: blocks, transactions, balances, wallets, mining, networking, synchronization, and command-line interaction.

-> **Current status:** The project currently supports a working multi-node TCP network, transaction and block propagation, wallet-to-node communication, wallet persistence, basic chain synchronization, and mempool synchronization.
+> **Current status:** The project currently supports a working multi-node TCP network, transaction and block propagation, wallet-to-node communication, wallet persistence, mempool synchronization, and basic fork handling with chain synchronization.
 Advanced fork resolution/chain-selection is still a future step.

 ---